obss/trapper/README.md

 * Optimizers from allennlp: Implemented as children of the base `Optimizer` class.

-* Metric computation is supported through `jury` library.
-In order to fully utilize transformers' Trainer's metric computation we introduced `MetricHandler`.
+* Metric computation is supported through `jury`.
+In order to make the metrics flexible enough to work with the trainer in a common interface, we introduced `MetricHandler`.
 The default behavior of this class is to directly decode the prediction outputs and use these for metric computation which is viable for most NLP tasks; however, for some tasks in which the prediction outputs are not suitable for the given metric by default behavior, you may need to extend this class for your own task.

 ## Usage